Burlington High School (Massachusetts): Performing arts

-In May, 2014 The Burlington High School Select Singers sang at the famous NYC Carnegie Hall as part of a festival with three other choruses from around the United States.
-Additionally, the Burlington High School Chorus won Gold at the 2010 Great East Music Festival, and the Select Singers won Platinum at the same event.
-The Music Department also fields the Red Devil Marching Band and a Concert Band, as well as an extra-curricular Jazz Band.
-The singing groups and Concert and Jazz Bands have numerous concerts throughout the school year in the Fogelberg Performing Arts Center.
-The Red Devil Marching Band has performed in Disney World through the Disney Performing Arts Program many times, most recently in April 2013.
-The marching band also performs at all home and away Varsity football games in the Fall during halftime.
+In May 2014, the Burlington High School Select Singers sang at Carnegie Hall in New York City as part of a festival with three other choruses from around the United States.
+The Burlington High School Chorus won gold at the 2010 Great East Music Festival, and the Select Singers won platinum at the same event.
+The music department also fields the Red Devil Marching Band and a concert band, as well as an extra-curricular jazz band.
+The singing groups, the concert band, and the jazz band have numerous concerts throughout the school year in the Fogelberg Performing Arts Center.
+The Red Devil Marching Band has performed at Disney World through the Disney Performing Arts Program many times, most recently in April 2013.
+The marching band also performs at all home and away varsity football games in the fall during halftime.